anthonypanzz/secure-dynamic-web-app-aws/README.md

 - AWS CloudWatch can be used for monitoring instance performance and logging application errors.

 ## Conclusion
 This project demonstrates a highly available, scalable, and secure architecture for hosting a dynamic website on AWS using best DevOps practices.
-By leveraging AWS services, we ensure seamless scalability, security, and efficient resource management.
+By leveraging AWS services, I ensure seamless scalability, security, and efficient resource management.

 ---